-That’s when Bengtsson scored the goal that put Dundee back on level terms, as he was left unmarked on the right wing, where Charlie Combs picked him out from across the ice and the Swede smacked home a rising shot into the top left corner.
+That’s when Bengtsson scored the goal that put Dundee back on level terms after he was left unmarked on the right wing, where Charlie Combs picked him out from across the ice and the Swede smacked home a rising shot, into the top left corner.

 A long-delay followed the goal as the officials needed some equipment repairs but when the game restarted, the Dundee Ice Arena was still bouncing.

 The Stars then got the perfect opportunity to get their noses in front as a penalty against Jones for slashing with 90 seconds left in regulation, put Dundee back on the powerplay.